 I waited a long time to have a moment to myself at the deer statue and reflect on the view that the Colossus would have looked out upon all those centuries ago, and I thought it was a dire shame that such a significant part of history could be almost completely whitewashed from the landscape.
 It was as unthinkable to me as the idea that the statue of liberty being wiped out without trace would be to New Yorkers.

-As another tourist party boat sails past the harbour with Michael Jackson’s Beat It straining through loudspeakers on their way to see the sights of the Rhodian coast, I wonder if they know if they are missing one of the biggest ones of all.
+As another tourist party boat sails past the harbour with Michael Jackson’s Beat It straining through loudspeakers on their way to see the sights of the Rhodian coast, I wonder if they even know if they are missing one of the biggest sights of all.

 Did you enjoy this article?
 I would love to hear your thoughts in the comments section below or on my Facebook or Twitter pages and please feel free to share it with any or all of the social media buttons.
 If you want to get more great backpacking tips, advice and inspiration, please subscribe to updates via email in the box to your right.